Rosa Bonheur: Personal life and legacy

 Bonheur died on 25 May 1899, at the age of 77, at Thomery (By), France.
-She was buried together with Nathalie Micas (1824 – 24 June 1889), her lifelong companion, at Père Lachaise Cemetery, Paris.
+She was buried together with Nathalie Micas (1824 – 24 June 1889), her lifelong companion and lover, at Père Lachaise Cemetery, Paris.
 Klumpke was Bonheur's sole heir after her death, and later joined Micas and Bonheur in the same cemetery upon her death.
 Bonheur, Micas, and Klumpke's collective tombstone reads, "Friendship is divine affection".
-Many of her paintings, which had not previously been shown publicly, were sold at auction in Paris in 1900.Galerie Georges Petit.
-1er.
-Tome, Catalogue des tableaux par Rosa Bonheur, May 30-June 2, 1900.
-2eme Tome, Aquarelles, dessins, gravures par Rosa Bonheur, June 5-8, 1900.
+Many of her paintings, which had not previously been shown publicly, were sold at auction in Paris in 1900.

 Along with other realist painters of the 19th century, for much of the 20th century Bonheur fell from fashion, and in 1978 a critic described Ploughing in the Nivernais as "entirely forgotten and rarely dragged out from oblivion"; however, that same year it was part of a series of paintings sent to China by the French government for an exhibition titled "The French Landscape and Peasant, 1820–1905".
-Since then her reputation has been somewhat revived.
+Since then, her reputation has been somewhat revived.

+Rosa Bonheur Memorial Park is a pet cemetery located in Elkridge, Maryland, established in 1935, and actively operated until 2002.

 Art historian Linda Nochlin’s 1971 essay Why Have There Been No Great Women Artists?, considered a pioneering essay for both feminist art history and feminist art theory, contains a section about and titled "Rosa Bonheur."

 One of Bonheur's works, Monarchs of the Forest, sold at auction in 2008 for just over $200,000.

+In homage to the painter, four Parisian guinguettes bear the name Rosa Bonheur.
+The first opened in 2008 in the Parc des Buttes-Chaumont.
+It is mentioned at length by Virginie Despentes in her series of novels, Vernon Subutex.
+The second in 2014 on the banks of the Seine at the Port des Invalides, the third in 2017 in Asnières-sur-Seine, and the fourth in 2021 in the Bois de Vincennes, home of the Rosa Bonheur Modern Team (RBMT) of various sports teams and a pep band.
+Each of the four locations of Rosa Bonheur is home to a multilingual pop choir, collectively known as "Viens Chanter Bonheur," which is led by musician and ceramic artist Damien Bousquet.

 On 16 March 2022, Google honoured Bonheur with a Doodle to mark the bicentennial of her birth.
 The Doodle reached five countries: the United States, Ireland, France, Iceland and India.